CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

 Local installations of Singularity are useful for testing out new containers, before pushing them to Singularity-Hub.

-If you plan to use Singularity on HPC, you will need a local installation of Singularity to build your own containers.
+If you plan to use Singularity on HPC you will need a local installation of Singularity to build your own containers.
 HPC admins are *very* unlikely to grant you ``sudo`` privileges needed to build your own containers there.

 Exercise 1 (15-20 mins)
 ~~~~~~~~~~~~~~~~~~~~~~~